wp-plugins/powerpress/readme.txt

 == Changelog ==

+0.8.4 released on 7/1/2009
+Added powerpress_get_enclosure_data() and powerpress_get_enclosure() courtesy functionis for theme developers to obtain enclosure data, changed the icon used for selecting blubrry hosted media, added m4b and m4r to list of detected audio formats,

 0.8.3 released on 6/27/2009
 Fixed bug with feed redirect URL setting for custom feeds, added option to disable the dashboard statistics widget, fixed 2 bugs with Blubrry hosting integration: media URL field no longer read-only after publishing and ID3 write tags bug fixed.